-Without a doubt I believe my friends (who I also call family) and music saved me.
+Without a doubt I believe my friends (who I call family) and the arts, all from theater to artisan handiwork to music, saved me.
 Every time someone gave me a book to read or I had a song I could dance to, I felt alive again.

 My recovery from depression was longer than I ever imagined.
 I truly suffered for what I was feeling as an eternity.
 But something in me always said, "Don't give up.
 You can do this.
 You will get better."
 And though it was slow, it did happen.

-I knew the catalyst that would help immensely was a plant-based diet, so I told myself to start eating mostly vegetarian.
+The catalyst that ended up helping immensely was a plant-based diet, so I ate mostly vegetarian.
 I started a mostly vegetarian food blog, called #foodisourfriend, to focus on all the positive qualities of food to help healing.
 This food + family + wellness blog also chronicles my personal life, my teachings and practical common-sense solutions to cooking healthier.